Noetherian approximation of algebraic spaces and stacks

 \begin{theorem} Let $X$ and $S$ be quasi-compact stacks with quasi-finite and separated diagonals.
 Let $\map{f}{X}{S}$ be a universally closed, separated and quasi-compact morphism.
 Then $f$ factors through an integral surjective morphism $X\to X'$ followed by a proper morphism $X'\to S$ with finite diagonal. \end{theorem} \begin{proof} By Theorem~\tref{T:APPROXIMATION} there is an approximation $X\to X_0\to S$ where $X\to X_0$ is affine and $X_0\to S$ is of finite presentation with finite diagonal.
 It follows that $X\to X_0$ is universally closed and thus integral~\cite[Prop.~18.12.8]{egaIV}.
 Let $X'\inj X_0$ be the schematic image of $X\to X_0$.
 Then $X\to X'$ is surjective and $X'\to S$ is universally closed, hence proper. \end{proof}

 As an amusing corollary, we see that the finiteness assumption in Chevalley's theorem on the fiber dimension can be removed.

 \begin{corollary}[Chevalley] Let $S$ be an algebraic stack and let $\map{f}{X}{S}$ be a universally closed, separated and quasi-compact morphism with finite diagonal.
-The fibers of $f$ are finite-dimensional and the function $s\mapsto \dim(f^{-1}(s))$ is upper semi-continuous. \end{corollary} \begin{proof} This follows from Theorem~\pref{T:uni-closed=int+proper}, Theorem~\tref{T:FINITE-COVERINGS} and the case when $f$ is proper and strongly representable~\cite[Cor.~13.1.5]{egaIV}. \end{proof}
+Then, the fibers of $f$ are finite-dimensional and the function $s\mapsto \dim(f^{-1}(s))$ is upper semi-continuous. \end{corollary} \begin{proof} Using Theorem~\pref{T:uni-closed=int+proper} and Theorem~\tref{T:FINITE-COVERINGS} we can assume that $f$ is proper and strongly representable.
+This case follows from~\cite[Cor.~13.1.5]{egaIV}. \end{proof}

 The following theorem settles a question of Grothendieck~\cite[Rem.\ 18.12.9]{egaIV}.
 This was also the original motivation for this paper.